-Most newborns spend more time asleep than awake, with some sleeping up to 19 hours, but their sleep may happen in small chunks or on an irregular schedule.
+Most newborns spend more time asleep than awake, with some sleeping up to 19 hours.
+Their sleep may happen in small chunks or on an irregular schedule.
 Most sleep 8–9 hours during the day and 8 hours at night.

 Managing a newborn’s sleep is one of the most challenging tasks associated with looking after a newborn.

 Newly born babies are not accustomed to schedules or the rhythms of a typical day and night.
 For this reason, they might not sleep at what many people consider to be the appropriate times.